J. Raymond Jones: Early life

-Grand Sachem of Tammany Hall
+Tammany Hall

-Jones ran Tammany Hall from 1964 to 1967 but he had forces to contend with.
-Robert Kennedy had a grudge against him.
-During Kennedy's tenure as United States Senator from New York, he did everything he could to take down the prominent Black political leader.
-However, because of his relationship with Johnson, Jones was able to help Constance Baker Motley to become the first African American woman on the federal bench, and was also able to convince Johnson to create the United States Department of Housing and Urban Development and make Robert Clifton Weaver its secretary.
-Weaver, after LBJ appointed him, became the first Black Cabinet member.
-Jones shrewd political maneuvering paved the way for many judicial and legislative achievements.
-In 1961, Jones supported the election of Robert F. Wagner Jr. as mayor of New York City for a third term, breaking with Tammany Hall.
-In 1963, Jones became leader of the 21st Council District, and eventually took his place on the City Council when he foresaw the dissolution of Tammany Hall and the rise of Reformism.
-Jones supported Paul R. Screvane in the 1965 Democratic mayoral primary, and then endorsed John Lindsay in 1969.
-Jones was also part of the coalition that helped make Bertram L. Baker the first African American majority whip of the New York State Assembly.
-At that time, it was the highest elected office African Americans had obtained in New York State.

-Old timer Stanley Ferris observed glumly, "Harlem hasn't voted Republican in 30 years.
-And this was our reward (Jones ousted).
+After Jones opposed Tammany Hall in 1961 by supporting Robert F. Wagner Jr. for re-election, Jones was elected its leader in 1964, after the ouster of Carmine DeSapio.
+In 1965, he supported Wagner's choice, Paul R. Screvane, for mayor.

+As county chair, Jones came into conflict with U.S. senator Robert F. Kennedy, who joined reform efforts to end Tammany Hall influence and machine politics in New York City by backing an anti-machine candidate for Surrogate Court in the 1966 Democratic primary.
+Jones resigned as county leader and district leader in 1967 and left politics entirely.
+Jones supporter Stanley Ferris observed, "Harlem hasn't voted Republican in 30 years.
+And this was our reward.
 Black leaders get discouraged.
 You work hard, deliver the vote, get a little power, and they pull you down.
 I don't know, maybe if Kennedy would adopt some Negro leader and boost him up, we might get some initiative back."

+He endorsed John Lindsay for re-election in 1969.

 Political legacy

 Jones also served as a mentor to many younger black politicians who later became prominent in New York politics.
-This group became known as the "Harlem Clubhouse".
-The most prominent members of this group were David Dinkins, Basil Paterson (father of later Governor David), Charles Rangel, and Percy Sutton.
+His biography, "The Harlem Fox," was written by historian John C. Walter and published by State of New York University Press in 1989.

-Known as "The Fox," Jones was leader of Harlem's Carver Democratic Club.
-New York City Mayor David N. Dinkins said about Jones, "Without his counsel and guidance, Percy Sutton, Constance Baker Motley, Fritz W. Alexander II, Edward R. Dudley, Charlie Rangel, Robert Clifton Weaver, and I might add, David N. Dinkins, would not have achieved as much.
+New York City mayor David N. Dinkins eulogized Jones, "Without his counsel and guidance, Percy Sutton, Constance Baker Motley, Fritz W. Alexander II, Edward R. Dudley, Charlie Rangel, Robert Clifton Weaver, and I might add, David N. Dinkins, would not have achieved as much.
 He was a true political pioneer and a deeply committed individual who dedicated his life to serving the people of New York."

-In 1970, he moved back to St. Thomas, but returned to New York City in 1990.
+Later life and death

+In 1970, after leaving politics, Jones returned to St. Thomas, where his wife, Ruth Holloway Jones, was collector of customs.

 He was living at the Greater Harlem Nursing Home.
-He died on June 9, 1991, at the North General Hospital in Manhattan at 91 years of age.
+He died at the North General Hospital in Manhattan on June 9, 1991, at 91 years of age.